glassBead-tc/glassBead-001-atris/backend/app/claudeDev_docs/handoff_document.md

 4. Simplified State Management Pipeline

 ## Current Status
-- Basic query pipeline implemented
+- Basic query pipeline implemented, but requires refinement
-- Trending tracks functionality working
+- Some functionality working, but inconsistencies exist
-- Number parsing for limit queries added
+- "No Best API Found" error resolved, but other issues persist
-- "No Best API Found" error resolved through refactoring
+- State management pipeline implemented, but may need optimization
-- Simplified state management pipeline implemented
+- Documentation may be out of sync with current codebase

 ## Next Steps
 1. Implement playlist search and retrieval